 Monarch Lifecycle Kit Resources

 - Order Monarch Lifecycle Kit – We are currently Sold Out!
 Contact us for more details!

 - Order Milkweed & Caterpillars for 2nd Rearing (kit already purchased)

 A protected environment is essential to the successful rearing of monarch butterflies.
 Predation is the single largest factor in caterpillar mortality.
 Rates of survival will grow from less than 5% in the wild to over 80% in a protected enclosure.
 We have been fine-tuning the process so that you will be as successful as possible in raising butterflies

-The MRP has spent considerable time over the past four years developing a rearing tent specifically for the monarch.
+The Monarch Research team has spent considerable time over the past four years developing a rearing tent specifically for the monarch.
 The Monarch BiotTent™ is a super screen mesh tent, with a heavy zipper door, providing consistent airflow and temperature control while allowing rain flow for plants.
 We’ve tested this structure with milkweed, nectar plants, monarch butterfly eggs, caterpillars and paired mating monarchs with great success.

 The BioTent comes in two sizes: 6×6 and a 9×9.
-These tents are sold exclusively through the Monarch Research Project and are available for pick up at the MRS in Marion, Iowa.
+These tents are sold exclusively through Monarch Research and are available for pick up at the Monarch Research Station in Marion, Iowa.

 Mr. Lund Science